mervecoskunn/lotus-project/README.md

    ![Navigation my profile page as user](documentation/user-profile-page.png)

   * User can update own personal information on this page and change e-mail and change password
+  * User can later rate the products user purchased and write comments as a review.

   * Change e-mail

-    If the user wants to change his e-mail address, he can change it and a new registration e-mail will be sent to the user.
-When he clicks on that link, his new e-mail will be activated.
+    If the user wants to change own e-mail address, user can change it and a new registration e-mail will be sent to the user.
+When user clicks on that link, users new e-mail will be activated.

     ![Navigation my profile page as user change e-mail](documentation/email-change-1.png)